8 Things To Do When Remodeling Your Kitchen

 I’ve used them several times before with great results for the client.
 Whether you’re doing just your kitchen or entire home, they can assist with anything.

-Your baseboards, door casings, crown molding, etc can be any color you like but in 90% of cases, they are white.
+Your baseboards, door casings, crown molding, etc., can be any color you like, but they are white in 90% of cases.
 It’s a good, safe choice that works with anything.

-So those are the 7 major items you need to focus on during the remodel but be careful – not all contractors are the same!
+So those are the seven major items you need to focus on during the remodel but be careful – not all contractors are the same!

 Here’s a quick contractor checklist:

-- Money up front: DO NOT pay everything up front!
-That’s begging to be scammed.
-We structure our agreements so there’s an initial deposit then the COD on each item as it completes.
+- Money upfront: DO NOT pay everything up front!
+That screams SCAM!
+We structure our agreements, so there’s an initial deposit then the COD on each item as it completes.
 That way, it’s transparent for all.

 - Expertise: Do they sound like they know what they’re on about?
 If your gut says no, then find someone else.

-Q: Shall I get new cabinets or refinish my existing?
+Q: Shall I get new cabinets or refinish my existing ones?

-A: This is going to depend on your existing cabinets as well as what you like and don’t like.
-Check with your contractor if your cabinets can be refinished or not because you will be very surprised at the difference a high-quality stain or paint can make to the overall look of your kitchen.
+A: This will depend on your existing cabinets and what you like and don’t like.
+Check with your contractor if your cabinets can be refinished or not because you will be shocked at the difference a high-quality stain or paint can make to the overall look of your kitchen.

 Q: How many slabs will I need for my countertops?

-A: As a guide, smaller kitchens need 1, medium to large around 2 and very large 3 or more.
+A: As a guide, smaller kitchens need 1, medium to large around 2, and very large three or more.

-Q: Total square footage of my slab was 55 but the contractor said they can only get 50 sq/ft from it – why?
+Q: Total square footage of my slab was 55, but the contractor said they could only get 50 sq/ft from it – why?

-A: Just like with flooring, overage/waste is factored in when cutting a slab.
-It’s going to depend on the way it is cut particularly if you specify which pieces should go where.
-So a little loss is normal and shouldn’t be cause for concern.
+A: Like flooring, overage/waste is accounted for when cutting a slab.
+It will depend on how the fabricator cuts it, particularly if you specify where you want the pieces to go.
+So a slight loss is normal and shouldn’t be cause for concern.

 Q: How long will it take?

 A: Assuming everything is in stock and you’re doing an entire kitchen makeover, between 14-16 days after the cabinets go in.
-Custom cabinets are usually 2-6 weeks out depending on project.
+Custom cabinets are usually 2-6 weeks out, depending on the project.

-Although there are a lot of items to check off the list in a complete kitchen remodel, these can be all taken care of with careful planning with an experienced contractor.
+Although there are many items to check off the list in a complete kitchen remodel, these can be all taken care of with careful planning with an experienced contractor.

-Be sure to buy your appliances ahead of time; as well as your lighting so any required plumbing and electrical can be sorted out early.
+Be sure to buy your appliances ahead of time, as well as your lighting.
+This is to sort out any required plumbing and electrical.